Ahmed101Mohammed/dates-remainder/README.md

 In VS Code enviroment go to **app** folder and open **Main.java** file. about the **main** method, you will find ***Run*** word, Press it.
 The project will run in terminall and you will can use it.

+## How to use the application:
+The app is so easy to understand.
+It has the constractrors if you flow them you will use full of it power.